Saint Catherine's Monastery: History

-The oldest record of monastic life at Mount Sinai comes from the travel journal written in Latin by a pilgrim woman named Egeria (Etheria; St Sylvia of Aquitaine) about 381/2–386.
+The oldest record of monastic life at Mount Sinai comes from the Itinerarium Egeriae, a travel journal written in Latin by a female Christian pilgrim from the Atlantic coast of Galicia or Roman Gaul named Egeria about 381/2–386.

-The monastery was built by order of Emperor Justinian I (reigned 527–565), enclosing the Chapel of the Burning Bush (also known as "Saint Helen's Chapel") ordered to be built by Empress Consort Helena, mother of Constantine the Great, at the site where Moses is supposed to have seen the burning bush.
-The living bush on the grounds is purportedly the one seen by Moses.
+The monastery was built by order of the Byzantine emperor Justinian I (reigned 527–565), enclosing the Chapel of the Burning Bush (also known as "Saint Helen's Chapel") ordered to be built by Empress Consort Helena, mother of Constantine I, at the site where Moses is supposed to have seen the burning bush.
+The bush on the grounds is said to be the one seen by Moses.
 Structurally the monastery's king post truss is the oldest known surviving roof truss in the world.

-The site is sacred to Christianity, Islam, and Judaism.
+From the time of the First Crusade, the presence of Crusaders in the Sinai until 1270 spurred the interest of European Christians.
+It increased the number of intrepid pilgrims who visited the monastery.
+Its dependencies in Egypt, Palestine, Syria, Crete, Cyprus and Constantinople supported the monastery.
+Throughout the Middle Ages, the monastery had a multiethnic profile, with monks of Arab, Greek, Syrian, Slavonic and Georgian origin.
+However, in the Ottoman period, the monastic community became almost exclusively Greek Orthodox, possibly due to the decline and depopulation of Transjordanian Christian towns.
+From the 1480s onwards, Wallachian princes began sending alms to the monastery.

 A mosque was created by converting an existing chapel during the Fatimid Caliphate (909–1171), which was in regular use until the era of the Mamluk Sultanate in the 13th century and is still in use today on special occasions.
 During the Ottoman Empire, the mosque was in desolate condition; it was restored in the early 20th century.